glowkeeper/pandoc-presentations/README.md

 ## Creating PDF's

-Providing all the dependencies have been satisfied, the script `bin/pandoc-build.sh /your/paper-dir/your-paper.md paper` will produce a properly referenced paper, from the markdown source, called `../build/paper/your-paper/your-paper.pdf`.
+Providing all the dependencies have been satisfied, then calling the script this way: `bin/pandoc-build.sh /your/paper-dir/your-paper.md paper`, should produce a properly referenced paper, from the markdown source, called `../build/paper/your-paper/your-paper.pdf`.

 ## Creating Presentations

-Providing all the dependencies have been satisfied, the script `bin/pandoc-build.sh /your/presentation-dir/your-presentation.md presentation` will produce a presentation, from the markdown source, called `../build/presentation/your-presentation/index.html`.
+Providing all the dependencies have been satisfied, then calling the script this way: `bin/pandoc-build.sh /your/presentation-dir/your-presentation.md presentation`, should produce a presentation, from the markdown source, called `../build/presentation/your-presentation/index.html`.
 You should also find the directory `../build/presentation/your-presentation/reveal.js`

 ### Running the Presentation

-The easiest way is to load the file `build/presentation/bitcoin/index.html` into a Chrome browser.
+The easiest way is to load the file `build/presentation/your-presentation/index.html` into a Chrome browser.

 However, if you want speaker notes, then you need to run the local reveal.js webserver.
 To do so: